-LEGISLATION AND ADMINISTRATIVE RULES
+RESPONSES TO LEGISLATION AND ADMINISTRATIVE RULES

-The HTSB is currently revising its Administrative Rules and expects to submit to the Governor for review in 2014.
+The HTSB completed revision of its Administrative Rules in October 2014 and has submitted the final version for final approval by the governor.
 Changes will include more user friendly language; additional routes to licensure and adding fields; and criteria for state approval of professional preparation programs.